 All in all, we at Work in Estonia are happy to see that international specialists choose Estonia as a place to work and live.
 To dive into Estonian migration statistics 2014-2018, please click here.
 The overview prepared by the Ministry of the Interior and the European Migration Network Estonian Contact Point takes you on a visual journey of the numbers.

 Would you like to work in Estonia?
-Have a look at the 500+ job offers here!
+Have a look at hundreds of job offers here!